No products in the cart.

 There are 6 marks up for grabs in NAPLAN for demonstrating the capacity to, ‘orient, engage and persuade the reader’ (Audience).
 However, a Sizzling Start also has value beyond the classroom; it may make all the difference when applying for a job, settling a dispute, raising awareness about community issues, reviewing a product or service, etc.

 Encourage students to be on the lookout for Sizzling Starts in ‘real life’, it won’t be long before they are seeing them everywhere!

 Sizzling Starts Action Activity

-In the lead up to Earth Hour (Saturday 25th March 2017), challenge students to write a Sizzling Start for a persuasive speech about an environmental issue of their choice.
+In the lead up to Earth Hour (or any time), challenge students to write a Sizzling Start for a persuasive speech about an environmental issue of their choice.

 Ask students to form groups and brainstorm ideas for a Sizzling Start on one of the following topics, or a topic of their own choice:

 Get students to write a Sizzling Start individually using the ideas from the group brainstorm.
 Students could present their Sizzling Starts at assembly or in the school newsletter to raise awareness about their chosen issue.

 Head over to our Sizzling Starts page for free Action Activities, writing samples and more.

 Unlock your ultimate support tool for teaching writing with a Teacher Hub subscription – sign up for your 14-day free trial!